Marketing Strategy Blog

 Preview of an article about the "Strengthening fraud defenses in the era of data breaches" from Plaid Beacon that leads to a product launch.

 As they consider different financial institutions and financial solutions, offer comparison guides and case studies.
-For case studies, create filters for different goals so potential customers can read stories from others who faced the same problems.
+For case studies, create filters for different goals so ideal customers can read stories from others who faced the same problems.

 A webpage section showcasing Plaid's stories on solving fintech challenges.
 Includes solutions like Affirm’s installment payments, Chime’s money management, and Branch’s payday solution, with options to read each story.